-Participation will be graded based on in-class efforts, and students are allowed 4 absences per semester.
-Attendance is required for the full class period (1 hr.
-15 min.) unless prior arrangements are approved by the instructor.
+Participation will be graded based on completion of assignments, and students are allowed to miss 4 assignments per semester.
 The instructor is not responsible for removing you from the course if you cannot maintain the course schedule.
 Students who enroll in a course but have never attended the class by the official census date (12th class day) will be administratively dropped.